PoKeRGT/userscripts/README.md

 The left half of the video controls the volume, while the right half controls the time.

+Use the Shift key while scrolling in the right side of the video to go forward/backward by 0.5 secs.

 This script provides a convenient way to interact with YouTube videos using the mouse, making it easier to adjust the volume and seek to specific times during playback.

 ## Netflix Mouse Control User Script